basilioss/dwm/README.md

 - [scratchpad](https://dwm.suckless.org/patches/scratchpad/)
 - [swallow](https://dwm.suckless.org/patches/swallow/): this patch helps users spawning a lot of graphical programs from their command line by avoiding cluttering the screen with many unusable terminals
 - [systray](https://dwm.suckless.org/patches/systray/)
-- [tab](https://dwm.suckless.org/patches/tab/): transforms the monocle layout into a ''tabbed'' layout if more than one window is present on the monocle view
 - [truecenteredtitle](https://dwm.suckless.org/patches/truecenteredtitle/): center window title
 - [underlinetags](https://dwm.suckless.org/patches/underlinetags/)
 - [vanitygaps](https://dwm.suckless.org/patches/vanitygaps/): gaps + tile, bstack, bstackhoriz, centeredmaster, centeredfloatingmaster, deck, fibonacci (dwindle, spiral), grid and nrowgrid layouts.
 By default some of them are disabled